cabottech/PartKeepr-Backup/README.md

 Ensure the user has permissions to read/write to the `backup_root_path`.

-Note: it is recommended that 'backup_root_path' be set to a location *not* on the SD card.
+Note: it is recommended that `backup_root_path` be set to a location *not* on the Raspberry Pi's SD card.
 A safer location for backups would be a mounted USB drive, or mounted network folder.
 This ensures that in the event of SD card corruption or fault, the backups aren't also lost.

 ## How to use